code-with-amitk/Code-examples/System-Design/scalable/facebook/fb-messenger/README.md

 # 1. REQUIREMENTS
 ## FUNCTIONAL
-- User can send messages to friends, Message should be delivered instantly.
-- User can search unblocked people, can send friend requests.
+- (1st) User can see all of his friends and can send message to any of his friend.
-- User can see online/offline friends.
-Seen/Unseen messages.
+- (2nd) Chat history should be stored.
+- (3rd) User can send message to any person on facebook provided target person has not blocked incoming messages
 - These sizes can be delivered as 1 message.
   - {text < 650 characters} {audio < 1 min/10 MB}   {video < 45min/1 GB}
-- Chat history should be stored.

 # 2. BOE Calculations